Catering Cost Per Head Calculator

 How it works

 Catering cost per head is the total event food and service expense divided by the number of guests.
 In 2026, US rates range from $20 per person for food trucks to $120 for plated dinners.
-Adding bar service, gratuity, and tax significantly increases the final per-head price for accurate budgeting.
+The figure matters because most catering contracts quote a per-head price that excludes gratuity, tax, and sometimes even staffing—so the number on the proposal and the number on the final invoice can differ by 30–40%.

 How It Works